Norwich pub closes despite team’s offer to keep it open

 Ahead of the closure the team behind the bar spent their last few days encouraging customers to visit the pub and help “drink it dry” as remaining stock after the last day of trading would have to be thrown away.

-Adding his voice to the messages on social media, Mr Youngs called on people to visit the pub and “see it off” before it closes.
+Adding his voice to the messages on social media, Mr Youngs called on people to visit the pub and “see it off” before it closed.

 A spokesperson for Ei Publican Partnerships said: “We can confirm that the York Tavern will close for a short period following the current publican’s decision to cease trading.